Do you struggle with small business organization? Are you a disorganized small business owner in denial?

 - Check in with employees.
 Give them the tools they need to be efficient.

 - Include them in implementing new efficiency processes.

 4. Define a Process

 If you’re one of the disorganized business owners out there – take heart.
-Every one of the folks who shared their tips was exactly where you were.
-In fact, being disorganized is a pre-requisite for getting yourself and your business organized and on track.
+Every one of the folks who shared their tips was exactly where you are.
+In fact, being disorganized is a prerequisite for getting yourself and your business organized.

 The key is to define a process and then set up systems to support it.
-Sometimes business owners find value in engaging their teams, employees, and associates in the process and sometimes they set the structure themselves.
-Whichever way is right for you — here are some ideas and the results they generated.
+Sometimes business owners find value in engaging their teams, employees, and associates in the process.
+And sometimes they set the structure themselves.
+Choose whichever way is right for you.

 “Start by looking at customer complaints and employee frustrations.
 These are often red flags for inefficiencies where you can improve your process.”